• University of Glasgow logo

 We aim to develop new human-relevant models, which will be more predictive and ethical, compared to animals commonly used in research, allowing new treatments to be found quicker.

 The event will take place at the Edgbaston Park Hotel and Conference Centre, which is wheelchair accessible, on Tuesday 11th February 2025.
 The event will begin at 09:00 and finish at 17:00, followed by an evening dinner at 19:00.
+All travel and accommodation will be be organised free of charge, by our organising committee on your behalf.

 About the Event